One Day Mt. Huashan Mini Group Tour

 ► Kind Note:

-08:30 - 10:00 Drive from Xi’an to Mt.
+8:30 - 10:00 Drive to Mt.
 Huashan

-Our Guests at the Mt.
+Our Guests on Mt.
 Huashan

 Mt.
 Huashan

-10:00 - 16:30 Adventure on Mt.
+10:00 - 16:30 Visit Mt.
 Huashan

-Upon arrival, the guide will help you whisk through the entrance, and then let’s hop in an eco-bus to the lower station of the West Peak to take the cable car up the mountain.
-During the 20-minute ride, experience the thrill of speeding over the steep cliffs, which is like traveling in an air corridor.
-Then walk a little further, and you will reach the top of the West Peak.
+Off the carriage, your thrilling hike begins.
+Some of the trails you’ll pass through are as steep as 80 degrees, and you have to hold on chains on either side to climb up.
+Walk a little further, and you’ll reach the top of the West Peak.
 Formed by a whole natural monolith, it is hailed as the most beautiful and precipitous peak of Mt.
 Huashan.
-The first thing that comes into sight will be a Taoist temple, the Emerald Cloud Palace, in front of which there is a boulder shaped like a lotus, so the peak is also called Lotus Peak.
-Its west and north sides are especially upright like being cut by a knife, giving visitors a strong visual shock and psychological stimulation.
-With your guide, also learn about a touching story of a famous character in ancient Chinese mythology, Liu Chenxiang, who split the Mountain to save his mother.
+The first thing that comes into sight would be the Emerald Cloud Palace, a Taoist temple, in front of which there is a boulder shaped like a lotus, so the peak is also called Lotus Peak.
+Next to the temple you’ll see another wonder - the huge Axe-splitting Rock, which was said to be split by an ancient Chinese mythological figure Chenxiang when he saved his mother here.
+The peak’s west and north sides are especially upright like being cut by a knife, giving you a strong visual shock and psychological stimulation.

 ► Kind Note: